Ivo Karlović: 2019: Oldest ATP finalist since 1977

 At the Maharashtra Open Karlović beat teenager Félix Auger-Aliassime in first round.
 The age gap of 21 years and 6 months between the two players was the largest on the ATP Tour since 2011.
 Karlović and Auger-Aliassime were the oldest and the youngest players in the Top 200 ATP rankings at the beginning of the 2019 season.
 He went on to make the final, at 39 years and 10 months becoming the oldest finalist on the ATP Tour since 43-year-old Ken Rosewall won the 1977 Hong Kong championship.

 With his victory over Matthew Ebden at the Indian Wells Masters, he became the first player aged over 40 to win an ATP Tour match since Jimmy Connors in 1995 in Halle.
-In addition, he is the oldest to win a match in ATP Masters 1000 history.
+In addition, Karlović was the oldest to win a match in ATP Masters 1000 history.
+He subsequently defeated 11th seed, compatriot Borna Coric to become the oldest man to win two back-to-back matches at the Masters 1000-level.

-2021: 63rd Grand Slam appearance, retirement
+2021-2024: 63rd Grand Slam appearance, Retirement

 At the 2021 Hall of Fame Open in Newport, Karlovic won against 24-year-old Bernabé Zapata Miralles.
 This was only his second match win for 2021, the first being at the 2021 Delray Beach Open against Pablo Andújar.
 At 42 years old, Karlovic was the oldest player to compete in an ATP Tour match since Thomas Muster, 44, in 2011 in Vienna (l. to Dominic Thiem in R1).

 In July, Los Cabos Open organisers circulated news of Karlović's retirement at the 2021 US Open.
 Later, he said he may change his mind and continue playing in 2022 if he got good results.

-Karlović entered the US Open qualifying draw for possibly his last tournament.
+Karlović entered the 2021 US Open qualifying draw for possibly his last tournament.
 He won all three of his qualifying matches to qualify for the US Open, making him the second-oldest Grand Slam qualifier in the Open Era after Mal Anderson qualified for the 1977 Australian Open.
 It was his 17th Grand Slam draw participation at the US Open and the 63rd overall Grand Slam main draw appearance for the 42-year-old.
 He lost in the first round to 5th seed Andrey Rublev in straight sets.

+He officially retired in February 2024 after two-and-a-half years of inactivity.
+He had been listed as a retired player by the International Tennis Integrity Agency since 15 June 2023.